He was an American paratrooper. She withstood bombing in England. 75 years later they remember love born in wartime

 “I can’t answer that, either,” Fred said.

-They looked at each other before Nancy spoke: “How can anyone explain how two people, from two different countries, who had only see each other three times could be married for 75 years?
+They looked at each other before Nancy spoke: “How can anyone explain how two people, from two different countries, who had only seen each other three times could be married for 75 years?

 “It was a mixture of many emotions, and love was in there, somewhere,” she said.
 “And determination.”